The Neponset Watershed contains acres of parks, trails, and waterways for all abilities.

 - Paddler’s guides are delivered via US mail.

-To order a guide, or for any questions, please email NepRWA Office Manager, Rebecca Weiss, at email@example.com
+To order a guide use the buttons below or email NepRWA Office Manager, Rebecca Weiss.

 Click below to start exploring our Watershed communities!

 Help us keep our listings up-to-date.
-To suggest locations or edit, please contact Outreach & Communications Director, Nancy Fyler, at firstname.lastname@example.org or 781-575-0354 x307.
+To suggest locations or edits, please contact Outreach & Communications Director, Nancy Fyler, at firstname.lastname@example.org or 781-575-0354 x307.